checho271296/Personal-Website/README.md

 # Personal-Website

-Page created to demostrate all my personal information algo with my curriculum vitae.
+Page created to demostrate all my personal information also with my curriculum vitae.

 In technical information the page was created with HTML, CSS and Javascript.